biromiro/pi-multivp/README.md

 # Leveraging Physics-Informed Neural Architectures as Solar Wind Forecasting Models

-This repository consolidates the source code and experimental results for two distinct approaches developed as part of my master thesis "Leveraging Physics-Informed Neural Architectures as Solar Wind Forecasting Models".
+This repository consolidates the source code and experimental results for two distinct approaches developed as part of my master thesis, "Leveraging Physics-Informed Neural Architectures as Solar Wind Forecasting Models."

 ## PiNN Approach